Bringing Up Father (1946 film)

 Bringing Up Father is a 1946 American comedy film, based on the comic strip Bringing Up Father by George McManus, about the adventures of the social-climbing Maggie and her long-suffering husband Jiggs.

-McManus briefly appears here as himself.
-This 1946 production is subsequent to a number of previous Maggie and Jiggs movies, both animated and live-action, notably a silent 1928 Metro-Goldwyn-Mayer film directed by Jack Conway.
-This one was successful enough to inspire four more Monogram sequels:
+The Jiggs and Maggie characters had appeared on screen before, both animated and live-action, notably a 1928 Metro-Goldwyn-Mayer silent film directed by Jack Conway.